|NEWS||25th Feb 2016|

 Departing from Tower Bridge, the walkers/runners will travel approximately 60 miles overland - with a few checkpoints and diversions thrown in to make things interesting!
 There will also be a compulsory rest stop at the mid-way point to help Run 4 Cancer team members to manage the fatigue.

 The Sail 4 Cancer team will cover between 120 and 180 miles by sea in a Sunsail F40 rocket ship!
 A development of the Beneteau First 40, the F40 is the ultimate performance racer having won 'Crossover Boat of the Year' as well as taking both first and second in the IRC division of the Rolex Sydney to Hobart race.

-The cyclist will be heading out with long-time Bike 4 Cancer supporter Richard Groome and will cycle via the longest possible coastal route which measures 400 Kms (225 land miles).
+The cyclists will be heading out with long-time Bike 4 Cancer supporter Richard Groome and will cycle via the longest possible coastal route which measures 400 Kms (225 land miles).
 225 miles is the equivalent of two Tour de France stages.
-What’s more there is only 2000 metres of climbing, twice the height of Mt Snowdon
+What’s more there is over 2000 metres of climbing, twice the height of Mt Snowdon

-The event is open to solo riders and teams of two or four who can ride together or a a tag team!
+The event is open to solo riders and teams of two or four who can ride together or a tag team.